-- 1. Approval of the event, its purpose, the identification of sponsors and cosponsors, and contact information for those seeking further information should be sought from the office of Student Activities in conjunction with the office of the Dean of Students by completing the Request for Fundraiser/Activity Form.
-The form can be found in the office of Student Activities. - 2.
+- 1. Approval of the event, its purpose, the identification of sponsors and cosponsors, and contact information for those seeking further information should be sought from the office of the Dean of Students by completing the Request for Fundraiser/Activity Form.
+The form can be found on MyMAC. - 2.
 A plan must be in place for promoting the event, including advance notice to relevant members of the community who may wish to co-sponsor, protest, or sponsor other events in response to the planned activity. - 3.
-Where appropriate, a clear and detailed contract with outside speakers, artists, or suppliers of services must be provided to the Director of Student Activities, to ensure continuity of purpose and the ability of the event sponsor to reasonably control the event, consistent with the sponsors intent. - 4.
-A plan for access to the event must be provided to the Director of Student Activities, including notifying the campus and college community of reserved seats, ticketing, queuing protocol, or other relevant details or restrictions well in advance of the activity.
+Where appropriate, a clear and detailed contract with outside speakers, artists, or suppliers of services must be provided to the Dean of Students, to ensure continuity of purpose and the ability of the event sponsor to reasonably control the event, consistent with the sponsors intent. - 4.
+A plan for access to the event must be provided to the Dean of Students, including notifying the campus and college community of reserved seats, ticketing, queuing protocol, or other relevant details or restrictions well in advance of the activity. - 5.
+A request for security before, during, and after events, managed in coordination with Department of Public Safety is required. - 6.
+A plan for participation at the event must be provided to the Dean of Students that clearly outlines the planned ground rules for the event.